 From outlet plugs, to putting chemicals high up and locked – there will be several items you might have to rearrange in your home to keep your baby safe.

 Want the whole list of baby proofing?
 Learn how to easily baby proof your home.

 Tip: If you’re looking for baby locks for your cabinets that ARE NOT obvious and ugly – I have absolutely loved these!

 With baby’s upcoming arrival it’s time to put the finishing touches on his or her room.
 Stage the stuffed animals, lay out the blankets, and make it feel cozy and loved.

-Feel free to test out that nice comfy rocking chair too 😉
+Set up any baby gear like the swing or bouncer and feel free to test out that nice comfy rocking chair too 😉

 Tip: If you’re still looking for some great nursery ideas to make your nursery unique – try these IKEA nursery hacks.

 Wash Baby’s Clothes and Sheets

 Babies have skin that is much more sensitive than yours or mine.